Lynn Fuchs

-Lynn Fuchs is an educational psychologist known for research on instructional practice and assessment, reading disabilities, and mathematics disabilities.
-She is the Dunn Family Chair in Psychoeducational Assessment in the Department of Special Education at Vanderbilt University.
+Lynn Fuchs (née Shteir; January, 1950–May 7, 2025) was an educational psychologist known for research on instructional practice and assessment, reading disabilities, and mathematics disabilities.
+She was the Dunn Family Chair in Psychoeducational Assessment in the Department of Special Education at Vanderbilt University and affiliated with the American Institutes for Research.

 Fuchs was featured in Forbes Magazine in 2009 as one of 14 "revolutionary educators" nationwide.
 In 2013, she was awarded with the Kauffman-Hallahan Distinguished Researcher Award, presented by the Division of Research of The Council for Exceptional Children and Routledge Press, for research leading to more effective services for children and youth with disabilities.
 In 2014, Fuchs and her husband Douglas Fuchs received the American Educational Research Association (AERA) Distinguished Contributions to Research in Education Award.
 In 2015, she was invited to the White House as part of the Individuals with Disabilities Education Act 40th anniversary.

-Fuchs is one of the co-authors of Learning disabilities: From identification to intervention published in 2007.
+Fuchs was co-author of Learning disabilities: From identification to intervention published in 2007.
 She co-edited the book Response to Intervention: A Framework for Reading Educators published in 2008.

 Biography

-Fuchs completed a B.A. in humanities at Johns Hopkins University in 1972, and a M.S. in elementary education at the University of Pennsylvania Graduate School of Education in 1973.
+Lynn Shteir was born in Monmouth, NJ.
+She completed a B.A. in liberal arts at Johns Hopkins University in 1972, and a M.S. in elementary education at the University of Pennsylvania Graduate School of Education in 1973.
 She continued her education at the University of Minnesota, where she received an Ed.S. in educational psychology in 1977 and a Ph.D. in educational psychology in 1981.
 She was a postdoctoral associate from 1981 to 1983 at the University of Minnesota Institute for Research on Learning Disabilities.
 Fuchs was an assistant professor at Wheelock College (1981–1985) prior to joining the faculty of Vanderbilt University in 1985.
 Her research has been supported by grants from the National Institute of Child Health & Human Development.

 Fuchs has served on the editorial boards of various journals including the Journal of Educational Psychology, Scientific Studies of Reading, Reading Research Quarterly, Elementary School Journal, Journal of Learning Disabilities, and Exceptional Children.